Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Y7G72e0LLBg,71.42,114.46.md

 >
 > [Music]
 >
-> and then you have the night music the factory music which plays when you're in your bass which is a bit more
+> and then you have the night music the factory music which plays when you're in your bass which is a bit more more happening less cinematic and more